Nyunnya/lazybot/README.md

 };
 ```

-The callback function is called with a `params` object:
+The command handler is run with a `params` object:

 - `params` (Object)
     - `client` (Object)